Hammarberg/c2/README.md

 }
 .exit:
 ```
 This mode works automatically when a scope is repeated.
 The label `.small` is in this case duplicated 10 times and automatically indexed.
-Beware this can break or cause bugs when scopes and repeats are too complicated for c2 to resolve.
 For a more explicit control over the labels see see indexed labels.
 ### Anonymous labels
 Anonymous labels are declared with a single colon at the beginning of a line and can only be referenced with relative addressing.